Electric scooter company Bird files for bankruptcy

-- Bird, once valued at $2.5 billion by investors, filed for Chapter 11 bankruptcy protection in Florida federal court Wednesday.
+- Bird filed for Chapter 11 bankruptcy protection in Florida federal court Wednesday.

 - In a release, Bird said it will use the bankruptcy proceeding to facilitate a sale of its assets, which it expects to complete within the next 90 to 120 days.